ktaranov/sqlserver-kit/SSMS/SSMS_Tips/README.md

  - Accidentally press `Ctrl+C` again instead of `Ctrl+V`;
  - Block of copied text is replaced by an empty block;

-This behavior can be disabled in SSMS: go to Tools > Options > Text Editor > All Languages > General > ‘Apply Cut or Copy Commands to blank lines when there is no selection’ and uncheck the checkbox.
+This behavior can be disabled in SSMS: go to `Tools > Options > Text Editor > All Languages > General > 'Apply Cut or Copy Commands to blank lines when there is no selection'` and uncheck the checkbox.

 ## Client Statistics